bakarov/bakarov.github.io/README.md

 #### Selected Publications

-1. Bakarov, A. (2018, June).
+1. Bakarov, A., & Suvorov.
+R., & Sochenkov, I. (2018, June).
 The Limitations of Cross-language Word Embeddings.
 In Proceedings of the 7th Joint Conference on Lexical and Computational Semantics (* SEM 2017) (**accepted**).
 2. Bakarov, A. (2018, January).
 [A Survey of Word Embeddings Evaluation Methods](https://arxiv.org/abs/1801.09536). arXiv preprint arXiv:1801.09536.

 #### 2018